guryanovev/CrystalQuartz/readme.md

 Please use `Build.bat` script to build the project locally. **Rebuilding directly from Visual Studio would not work correctly** because some client-side assets should be regenerated. `Build.bat` is a bootstrapper for [Rosalia build tool](https://github.com/rosaliafx/Rosalia).
 Prerquirements:

-* Typescript should be installed on your machine and `tsc` command should be globally available
+* NodeJs and npm should be installed on your machine and globally available.

 Once the build completes successfully, you can Run the VS project as usually.